Everything you need to know about track day insurance

-In most cases, the best option is to take out a separate policy with a specialist track day insurance provider.
-You can choose between a policy that covers one event, or one that covers multiple track days.
+In most cases, the best option is to take out a separate policy with a specialist track day insurance provider; you can choose between a policy that covers one event or one that covers multiple track days.

-How does track day insurance work?
+How does track day insurance differ from standard car insurance?

 Track day insurance is designed to provide cover when you are driving your car on a racetrack rather than the road (although some policies also cover the journey to and from the track).

-With track day insurance, you can have multiple drivers with the option of half or full day cover on track.
+With track day insurance, you can have multiple drivers with the option of half- or full-day cover on track.